cferdinandi/adventure/content/rules.md

 ## What You Need to Play

 1. **Dice.** Adventure uses a single six-sided die (_or a D20 if you'd prefer_).
 If you don't have any dice, you can [roll digital dice](/dice/).
 2. **A notebook.** A place to write down details about the characters and the story.
-If you prefer, you can print our character sheets from [the downloads page](/downloads).
+If you prefer, you can print out character sheets from [the downloads page](/downloads).
 3. **Your imagination.** The most important part!